Loading Events

 Third Saturday for families:

 Looking for a free family activity in Salt Lake City?
 Look no further than the Utah Museum of Fine Arts!
-Admission to the Museum is free every third Saturday of the month, and there is always an art-making activity for the whole family.
-This extra special Third Saturday is in collaboration with Red Butte Garden and Arboretum!
-Embark on a scavenger hunt to find trees and create your own treescape artwork.
+Admission to the Museum is free every third Saturday of the month, and there is always an art-making activity for the whole family!
+This month, the Utah Museum of Fine Arts and Red Butte Garden and Arboretum have teamed up to connect art and trees!

 Red Butte Garden & Arboretum logo featuring a simple leaf outline and text: Red Butte Garden & Arboretum, University of Utah in dark green.